Film Theory and Visual Culture Seminar

 Bio: Randall Halle (Klaus W. Jonas Professor of German Film and Cultural Studies) is the Director of the Film and Media Studies Program at the University of Pittsburgh.
 His books include Visual Alterity: Seeing Difference in Cinema (forthcoming March 2021) and The Europeanization of Cinema.
 His essays have appeared in journals such as New German Critique, Screen, Camera Obscura, German Quarterly, and Film-Philosophy.

-“Critical Love and the Bad Trans Object?” with Cáel M. Keegan
+Cáel M. Keegan (Grand Valley State University) presents “Critical Love and the Bad Trans Object?”

 Abstract: As the transgender community has gained a new cultural voice in the past decade, trans activists and audiences have demanded greater authenticity in media writing, casting, and direction.
 The emergence of mainstream transgender identity politics has resulted in a new set of conditions that must be met for transgender media objects to be considered “good.”
 “Good” transgender media objects cast transgender actors as transgender characters.
 “Good” transgender media objects are authentic, progressive, and diverse.
 Good transgender media objects are Pose (2018-) and Tangerine (2015)—not The Silence of the Lambs (1990) or The Rocky Horror Picture Show (1975).